felleslosninger/docs/_docs/Maskinporten/maskinporten_func_pid_restricted_tokens.md

 ## token response

-The resulting access token will include the user person identifier in the `pid`-claim.
+The resulting access token will include the person identifier of the intented subject of subsequent API calls in the `pid`-claim.

 ## API / resource server tasks